Types of Aid

 Repayment normally begins six months following graduation or if you cease to be enrolled at least half-time.
 This process will be handled between the borrower and loan servicer.
 Visit www.nslds.ed.gov to obtain your individual loan servicer.
 Please have your FSA ID ready.

 Students may choose to borrow private loans outside of CCSU through a variety of lenders.
-Students may search and compare lenders and their benefits by visiting ELM Select.
-We suggest students first complete the FAFSA and exhaust those opportunities before opting for the alternative loan option.
-Federal loan opportunities generally provide more favorable terms and conditions.
+We require students first complete the FAFSA and suggest utilizing those opportunities before opting for alternative loan options.

 Teacher Loan Forgiveness/Repayment Programs